vesoft-inc/nebula-studio/README.md

 # Nebula Graph Studio
 Nebula Graph Studio (Studio for short) is a web-based visualization tool for Nebula Graph.
-With Studio, you can create a graph schema, import data, edit nGQL statements for data queries, and explore graphs.
+With Studio, you can create a graph schema, import data and edit nGQL statements for data queries.
 ![](./introduction.png)

 ## Architecture